apiaryio/api-elements/API Elements Specification.md

         - HTTP Response
           - Asset

-This main API Category element MAY also be wrapped in a Parse element for conveying parsing information, such as source maps, warnings, and errors.
+This main API Category element MAY also be wrapped in a Parse Result element for conveying parsing information, such as source maps, warnings, and errors.

 ## I. Basic Elements